 Why not head over to Amazon and read up some more real life reviews to confirm that the Nikon D3400 is a great little camera that packs a big punch?

-Click here to go to Amazon reviews – see what the verified buyers have to say about the camera I rate as the best camera for a beginner in 2020 (and probably for a while to come).
+Click the button below to go to Amazon customer reviews – see what the verified buyers have to say about the camera I rate as the best camera for a beginner in 2020 (and probably for a while to come).